 The Brissago Islands are part of the Gardens of Switzerland network, which brings together the most beautiful gardens of Switzerland.

-Closed during the winter: the park is open from 1st of April to 8th of November.
+Closed during the winter: the park is open from April to November.

 SPECIAL FOR CHILDREN - Scavenger hunt!